RizanPSTU/RizanPSTU/README.md

 - 🌱 I’m currently learning everything about Docker and K8s
 - 🥅 2022 Goals: Prepering for a course to teach Flutter and Backend
-- ⚡ Fun fact: I love Lock Pickingr :/
+- ⚡ Fun fact: I love Lock Picking :/

 <!-- ## ⚙️ Technologies & Tools -->